LordTali/Schafes-Bruder-a-Python-based-text-adventure-German-only-/README.md

 ---

-Welcome to "Schafes Bruder" (Sheep's Brother)!
+Welcome to "Schafes Bruder" ("Sheep's Brother")!

 Note: The software is only available in German.